 Course Learning OutcomesOn successful completion of this course, students will be able to:

-1 Understand the underlying nature of the Peoples Republic of China as a party-state run by the Chinese Communist Party 2 Recognise and be able to critically analyse contemporary Chinese politics, society and governance 3 Recognize and be able to critically analyse the extent and underlying factors for China's dramatic economic transformation 4 Understand and apply the technical aspects of academic writing including style, standard academic genres and referencing conventions 5 Equip you with the knowledge for your potentially possible China related career
+1 Understand the underlying nature of the Peoples Republic of China as a party-state run by the Chinese Communist Party on socialist and democratic centralist principles 2 Recognise and be able to critically analyse how CLO 1 shapes Chinese politics, society and governance 3 Investigate and apply the complex notions of what constitutes 'left' and 'right' in politics 4 Understand and apply the technical aspects of academic writing including style, standard academic genres and referencing conventions 5 Relate practical and real life examples to the theoretical concepts and explanations covered in the course

 University Graduate Attributes